thelowsunoverthemoon/NeuroPriest/README.md

 </p>

 ## Warning
 Play at your own risk (losing data, settings, ect).
 64 bit Windows only.
-Tested on Windows 10 and 11.
+Tested on Windows 10 and 11 on Notepad version 8.6.8.

 ## How to Install